 The APC system has functioned to treat plant process wastewaters, coal yard runoff, and bottom ash sluice water.
 The system allowed for process water to be discharged to the Bottom Ash Pond which was then directed through an open channel into Middle Pond A and Ash Pond A. Process water then discharged from the northeast end of Ash Pond A to a series of connected ponds, Stilling Ponds B, C, and D, which are located along the northern portion of the GAF plant boundary immediately north of Ash Ponds A and E. The stilling ponds cover approximately 52 acres and functioned as wastewater treatment and storm water ponds and are not considered CCR impoundments under the CCR Rule.
 They provided final polishing of discharged water from Ash Ponds A and E as well as onsite and offsite storm water, before discharging water from Stilling Pond D to the Cumberland River at NPDES permitted Outfall 001.
-As of June 2019, process wastewater flows from GAF are routed to the interim flow management system where removal of bottom ash and other suspended solids occurs prior to discharge at Outfall 010.
-The plant process wastewater will ultimately be directed to a new bottom ash dewatering facility which is currently under construction.
+In 2019, TVA completed construction of temporary facilities to convert bottom ash handling facilities from wet to dry and ceased sending waste streams to the APC.
+As of January 2020, plant process wastewater flows from GAF are routed to a new permanent bottom ash dewatering facility prior to discharge at Outfall 010.
+CCR produced at GAF is currently disposed of in the NRL landfill.

-As shown in Table 2-3, the APC is estimated to contain approximately 11.5 million yd3 of CCR.
+As shown in Table 2-3, the APC is estimated to contain approximately 11.9 million yd3 of CCR.
 CCR material within each impoundment has been estimated based on the best available information from initial investigative studies at GAF.
 Quantities within this EIS are estimated values and are used for planning and impact analysis purposes.
 Should further technical analysis indicate substantial change in these quantities that would potentially alter the findings of impacts, supplemental NEPA studies would be conducted.
 TVA estimates the duration of Closure-by-Removal of the APC to be approximately 15 years.